Fundraising and trusts

 Diocesan Loan Scheme

 The Diocese may be able to provide a loan to support your church project.
 Loans are provided for projects that have already secured the majority of their funding, and are not offered as a 'start up' loan.
+Applications are considered monthly by the Diocesan Finance Committee.

-For more information, contact your archdeacon in the first instance.
+For more information, contact your Archdeacon:

 Other useful links